-- The import project management command has now slightly different parameters. - Added basic support for Windows RC files. - New addon to store contributor names in PO file headers. - The per component hook scripts are removed, use addons instead. - Add support for collecting contributor agreements. - Access control changes are now tracked in history. - New addon to ensure all components in a project have same translations. - Support for more variables in commit message templates. - Add support for providing additional textual context.
+- Rewritten access control. - Several code cleanups that lead to moved and renamed modules. - New addon for automatic component discovery. - The import project management command has now slightly different parameters. - Added basic support for Windows RC files. - New addon to store contributor names in PO file headers. - The per component hook scripts are removed, use addons instead. - Add support for collecting contributor agreements. - Access control changes are now tracked in history. - New addon to ensure all components in a project have same translations. - Support for more variables in commit message templates.

+• Add support for providing additional textual context.

-4.20 Weblate 2.x series
+4.25 Weblate 2.x series